 - Secondary Button: Components/Buttons/Secondary

 There is no need to discuss the countless benefits of the modules.
-Let’s think together; we have designed a footer and came to its latest phase.
-Consider that client requests a minor change; and to go over each and every single page to update the design, especially on a bigger scale project and become a big problem for you.
+Let’s think together; we have designed a footer and come to its latest phase.
+Consider that client requests a minor change; and go over each and every single page to update the design, especially on a bigger scale project and become a big problem for you.

 Therefore; it is crucial that you are meticulous about these.
 In fact; there are a couple of tips to take into consideration; we could either call it Symbol within Symbol or Component within Component.
-The advantage of this is that: let’s say there is a button in footer and we want it to become a secondary button.
-It’ll only take 1,2 seconds for us to select the other button we’ve defined in the other buttons among layers on the right hand side without putting in any extra effort.
+The advantage of this is that: let’s say there is a button in the footer and we want it to become a secondary button.
+It’ll only take 1,2 seconds for us to select the other button we’ve defined in the other buttons among layers on the right-hand side without putting in any extra effort.